openfactoryio/openfactory-core/README.md

 ## Architecture

 ![Data Flow OpenFactory](docs/_static/images/OFAArchitecture.png)

 *OpenFactory* employs a microservices architecture orchestrated by Docker Swarm, where various microservices required for device integration are automatically created and deployed based on YAML configurations.
 Key components include:

-- **Adapters**: Facilitate data and commands compatibility between devices.
+* **Adapters**: Ensure data and command compatibility between devices and the platform.
-- **Agents**: Collect and transmit data from devices to Kafka, ensuring smooth integration and real-time data flow.
+* **Connectors**: Collect and transmit data from devices to **Kafka**, using Adapters if required.
-- **Supervisors**: Send commands from Kafka to devices.
+* **Supervisors**: Send commands from **Kafka** to devices.
+* **Applications**: Process data in real time, make decisions, and emit commands.
-- **Kafka**: While not part of *OpenFactory*, it serves as the data stream platform where processed data is sent.
+* **Kafka**: Serves as the data streaming platform where processed data is sent.
-- **ksqlDB**: Provides real-time stream processing, enabling users to query and manipulate data dynamically for actionable insights.
+* **ksqlDB**: Provides real-time stream processing, enabling dynamic querying and transformation of data streams.
-- **Docker Swarm**: Coordinates and manages microservices across the cluster for optimal performance.
+* **Docker Swarm**: Coordinates and manages microservices across the cluster for optimal performance.
+* **Registry**: Serves as the central source of truth for device and application configurations, device models, application code, and Docker images, ensuring consistent deployments and operations.

+## **How It Works**

+1. **Device / Application Onboarding**

+   * The device or application is described in a YAML configuration and stored in the **Registry**.
+   * The Registry holds the configurations, device models, application code, and Docker images needed for deployment.
+   * *OpenFactory* automatically deploys the necessary **Adapters**, **Connectors**, and **Supervisors** as Docker Swarm services on the OpenFactory cluster, pulling the required images from the Registry as needed.

+2. **Data Ingestion**

+   * **Connectors** collect device data.
+   * If needed, an **Adapter** converts the data into a standard format.
+   * Data is published to **Kafka**.

+3. **Real-Time Processing**

+   * **Applications** subscribe to Kafka topics and process data for analytics, decision-making, or triggers.
+   * **ksqlDB** allows dynamic filtering, aggregation, and transformation without writing custom code.

+4. **Command Execution**

+   * **Applications** (or ksqlDB queries) produce command messages.
+   * **Supervisors** receive these commands from Kafka and send them to devices via the proper Connector/Adapter path.

-## Scalability
+## **Platform Capabilities**

+### **Scalability**

-*OpenFactory* is built for scalability, enabling the addition of resources as demand grows.
-Its microservices architecture, managed by Docker Swarm, allows individual services to be scaled independently based on operational needs.
-This modularity ensures that as more devices are integrated or data processing requirements increase, *OpenFactory* can adapt efficiently, supporting both horizontal and vertical scaling.
+*OpenFactory* is built to grow with demand.
+Its microservices architecture, managed by Docker Swarm, allows each service to be scaled independently.
+As more devices are connected or data volumes increase, resources can be added seamlessly to support both horizontal and vertical scaling without disrupting operations.

-## Elasticity
+### **Elasticity**

-*OpenFactory* exhibits strong elasticity, allowing it to adapt quickly to changing workloads and operational demands.
-This capability enables the system to allocate resources dynamically, ensuring that microservices can scale up or down based on real-time usage.
-As the volume of data from devices fluctuates or as processing needs change, *OpenFactory* can efficiently adjust resource allocation, optimizing performance without manual intervention.
+The platform automatically adapts to changing workloads.
+Services can scale up or down in real time based on data flow and processing needs, ensuring efficient resource usage and optimal performance without manual intervention.

-## Fault Tolerance
+### **Fault Tolerance**

-*OpenFactory* is designed with fault tolerance in mind, leveraging Docker Swarm's orchestration capabilities to ensure high availability and resilience.
-The replication of microservices across multiple nodes allows the system to continue functioning smoothly even if some components fail.
-This redundancy minimizes downtime and guarantees that data streams remain operational, providing continuous service for device integration and data processing.
+High availability is built in.
+Docker Swarm replicates microservices across nodes so that even if some components fail, the system remains operational.
+This redundancy minimizes downtime and ensures continuous data collection, processing, and control.

-## Hybrid Deployment

-*OpenFactory* supports hybrid deployment strategies, allowing organizations to combine on-premises resources with cloud-based infrastructure.
-This flexibility enables businesses to optimize their operations by leveraging the benefits of both environments, such as improved resource utilization and reduced latency for local operations.

-## Distributed Architecture
+### **Hybrid Deployment**

+*OpenFactory* can run across both on-premises and cloud infrastructure, giving organizations the flexibility to balance performance, latency, and cost.
+Critical operations can be kept local while leveraging cloud resources for scalability and advanced analytics.

+### **Distributed Architecture**

-*OpenFactory* operates on a distributed architecture, ensuring that components can be spread across multiple nodes in a network.
-This distribution enhances performance by allowing parallel processing of data streams and improves reliability through redundancy.
-By decentralizing resource management and processing, *OpenFactory* can efficiently handle large volumes of data from multiple devices.
+The platform’s services can be deployed across multiple nodes, enabling parallel data processing and improved reliability through redundancy.
+This distribution ensures that large volumes of device data are handled efficiently and without bottlenecks.

-## Alignment with RAMI 4.0
+### **Alignment with RAMI 4.0**

-OpenFactory follows the principles of the [RAMI 4.0 framework](https://www.sci40.com/english/thematic-fields/rami4-0/) through its structured architecture, integrating devices within a digital manufacturing environment.
+*OpenFactory* aligns with the principles of the [RAMI 4.0 framework](https://www.sci40.com/english/thematic-fields/rami4-0/), providing a structured, standards-based approach to integrating devices within a digital manufacturing environment.

 ## License
 ![License: Polyform Noncommercial](https://img.shields.io/badge/license-Polyform--NC-blue)